linux-integrity/ima-doc/event-log-format.rst

-This field represents the signature over the File Data Hash using the key specified by the Public Key Identifier and the hash algorithm represented by the (two) Hash Algorithm fields.
+This field represents the signature over the File Data Hash using the key specified by the Public Key Identifier and the hash algorithm represented by the (two) Hash Algorithm fields, the signature :ref:`signature-hash-algorithm` and the file data :ref:`hash-algorithm`.

 .. _evmsig: